 The owner knew precisely what style of property she wanted.
 ‘I visualised a New England-style house with a veranda, plenty of windows to make the most of the stunning sea views and vaulted ceilings to let the incredible coastal light flood in,’ she says.

 However, the journey wasn’t completely smooth sailing.
 ‘The first plans had to be withdrawn because the roofline was too high.’
-The owners agreed with the architect to relocate the proposed fifth bedroom to the ground floor.
+The owners agreed with the architect to modify their bungalow extension ideas and relocate the proposed fifth bedroom to the ground floor.

 Inside, the owner knew she wanted to make the house feel welcoming – with a bright hallway leading to a spacious, open-plan kitchen-diner.